“Wellness” is a term that means different things to different people, and that “program success” is equally ambiguous.

 - 99% participated in the screening

-- 83% passed their blood pressure goal of 130/85 with another 4.2% passing based on an improvement based reasonable alternative
+- 83% passed their blood pressure goal of 130/85.
+Another 4.2% passed by completing an improvement-based reasonable alternative

-- 86% passed their cholesterol goal of an LDL <130 or a total cholesterol <200 with another 2.3% passing based on their improvement based reasonable alternative
+- 86% passed their cholesterol goal of an LDL <130 or a total cholesterol <200.
+Another 2.3% passed by completing an improvement-based reasonable alternative.

-- 50% passed the BMI goal of <27.5 with another 2.45% passing based upon an exception granted for low body fat percentage and 4.1% passing because they lost 10% or more of their weight in the past year or completed an alternative
+- 50% passed the BMI goal of <27.5.
+Another 2.45% passed by an exception granted for low body fat percentage.
+4.1% also passed by losing 10% or more of their weight in the past year or completing an alternative

 - 1,575 (82%) of people with high blood pressure (>140/90) in 2013 reduced it to a number below 140/90